Speech Therapy For Kids With Frequent Ear Infections

 With early intervention speech therapy, there are options available for you and your child both to alleviate the immediate symptoms and to recover lost or stalled speech abilities.

-In the process of your child’s treatment you may find it helpful to work with your pediatrician, an ear, nose, and throat specialist (ENT), a speech therapist, or any combination of those the above.
+In the process of your child’s treatment, you may also find it helpful to work with your pediatrician, an ear, nose, and throat specialist (ENT), or any combination of those the above.

 How Can A Speech Therapist Help?